 PDF download Download Article

-1. Now, let’s look at Magic Cylinder—another card that isn’t a monster, but rather a trap used to block attacks (while dealing damage right back to the opponent).
+1. Magic Cylinder is another cool trap card.
+It’s used to block attacks (while dealing damage right back to the opponent).
 Magic Cylinder is awesome because it’s so versatile; it’s been included in several different Yu-Gi-Oh decks—not to mention player stratagems—because it’s just that indispensable, no matter how you like to play.

 • Card type: Trap